 You can check with your home loan lender when you apply or you can find out specific details for each region at the Federal Government’s First Home Owner Grant website.

 Type and length of home loan

-The type of home loan and its corresponding interest rate will affect your borrowing power.
+The type of home loan and its associated interest rate will affect your borrowing power.
 The lower the interest rate, the lower your minimum repayments will be.
 Stretching your loan out over a longer term might mean you can borrow more, but will increase the total amount of interest you will end up paying by the end of the loan period.

 The price of the property

 As part of your home loan application, the lender may do a valuation of the property to determine how much they are willing to lend.